D-James-GH/cached_query/packages/cached_storage/README.md

 ## Serialization

 Cached Storage uses `jsonEncode` to convert the data of a query to json, which is then stored.
 If you are returning dart objects from the `queryFn` you will need to serialized the json back into the dart object.
-To do this, pass a `serilizer` to the QueryConfig which will be used to turn the stored data back into a dart object.
+To do this, pass a `storageDeserializer` to the QueryConfig which will be used to turn the stored data back into a dart object.

 ```dart
  Query<JokeModel>(